 Completion of the Comcast Transactions is conditioned upon the expiration or early termination of the waiting periods relating to the Comcast Transactions under the HSR Act and the required governmental authorizations, including an order of the FCC, having been obtained and being in full force and effect.
 Although Charter and Comcast have agreed in the Comcast Agreement to use reasonable best efforts, subject to certain limitations, to obtain the required governmental authorizations, there can be no assurance that the relevant waiting periods will expire or that the relevant authorizations will be obtained.
-In addition, the governmental authorization of the Comcast Transactions, these governmental authorities may impose requirements, limitations or costs or require divestitures or place restrictions on the conduct of Charter's business after completion of the Comcast Transactions, terms, obligations or restrictions will not have the effect of delaying completion of the Comcast Transactions or imposing additional material costs on or materially limiting the revenues of New Charter following the Comcast Transactions, or otherwise adversely affect Comcast's business and results of operations after completion of the Comcast Transactions.
-In addition, there can be no assurance that these conditions, terms, obligations or restrictions will not impose restrictions or otherwise adversely affect Comcast's business and results of operations after completion of the Comcast Transactions.
-In addition, there can be no assurance that these conditions, terms, obligations or restrictions will not have the effect of lowing the Comcast Transactions, or otherwise adversely affect Comcast's business and results of operations after completion of the Comcast Transactions.
+In addition, the governmental authorities with or from which these authorizations are required have broad discretion in administering the governing regulations.
+As a condition to authorization of the Comcast Transactions, these governmental authorities may impose requirements, limitations or costs or require divestitures or place restrictions on the conduct of Charter's business after completion of the Comcast Transactions.
+There can be no assurance that regulators will not impose conditions, terms, obligations or restrictions and that such conditions, terms, obligations or restrictions will not have the effect of delaying completion of the Comcast Transactions or imposing additional material costs on or materially limiting the revenues of New Charter following the Comcast Transactions, or otherwise adversely affect Comcast's business and results of operations after completion of the Comcast Transactions.
 In addition, there can be no assurance that these conditions, terms, obligations or restrictions will not result in the delay or abandonment of the Comcast Transactions.